-February 8 – Ice Cream Sundae Night (earn a topping for each section said)
+February 28 – Ice Cream Sunday Night – Get a topping for each section said.

-May 3 – End of Year Parties/ Awana Store / Movie Night for Cubbies
+May 2 – Awana Store / End of Year Parties / Movie Night for Cubbies

 Puggles® recognizes the learning ability of 2- and 3-year olds by introducing biblical precepts at church and equipping parents to teach them at home.